HSBC Building (Hong Kong): Third building

 In 1934, the second building was demolished and a third design was erected.
 The new building opened in October 1935.
 Upon completion, the building stood as the tallest building in Hong Kong and "the largest building in the Far East", "the tallest structure in South East Asia", and "tallest building between Cairo and San Francisco".
 The third design used part of the land of the old City Hall, and was built in a mixed Art Deco and Stripped Classical style.
 During the Japanese occupation of Hong Kong between 1941 and 1945, the building served as the government headquarters.
 It was the first building in Asia to be fully air-conditioned.
 By the 1970s, the bank had outgrown its headquarters; departments were scattered into offices all over Central, and it was obvious that such a "solution" to the space limitations could not continue indefinitely.
-In 1978, the bank decided to tear down its headquarters and construct a new, larger headquarters building.
+In 1978, the bank decided to replace it with a new building intended to symbolize the bank’s modernization and the city’s increasing prominence in global finance.
+Construction began in 1981 and concluded in 1985.

 Current building

-The new building is a steel suspended structure and was finished on 18 November 1985.
-At the time, it was the most expensive building in the world (c.a.HK$5.2 billion, roughly US$668 million).
+The current building is a steel suspended structure designed by Norman Foster, was completed on 18 November 1985.
+The building was officially opened on 7 April 1986.
+At the time, it was the most expensive building in the world (c.a.
+HK$5.2 billion, roughly US$668 million).
+The decision to replace the previous headquarters marked the bank's goals for modernization and role in growth as a financial center.

 The first major addition to the building, designed by Hong Kong's One Space Ltd, was completed on 23 November 2006, in the form of a ground floor lobby that improves security access to the upper floors and creates a prestigious reception area.
 Its design and construction included the installation of the "Asian Story Wall", a multimedia installation consisting of twin banks of 30 seamless plasma screens (the largest installation of its kind in Hong Kong) displaying archived bank heritage and artworks.

 The atrium of the HSBC building was the site of the Occupy Hong Kong protests which maintained a presence in the building from 15 October 2011 until their eviction in September 2012.